transfems/dispair/README.md

 ![image](https://github.com/transfems/dispair/assets/92600501/77b84342-cbee-4063-bf8a-bab54ba46106)

 ## How to use
-1. Install the [Fabric mod](https://github.com/transfems/dispair/releases) (No Fabric API needed!)
+1. Install the [Fabric mod](https://github.com/transfems/dispair/releases) (Fabric API needed!)
 2. Create a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and copy down the URL.
 3. Make and invite the Discord bot (tutorial [here](https://discordpy.readthedocs.io/en/stable/discord.html)) and take note the token.
 4. Copy the [id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) of the channel you made the webhook in earlier.
-5. Open Minecraft, click the [icon in the top left](https://cdn.discordapp.com/attachments/1084570909702115438/1150503026746990743/image.png), and fill in each of the fields.
+5. Open Minecraft, click the `#` icon in the top left, and fill in each of the fields.
 6. Click save, restart Minecraft, and go into a server or world.
 You can mute or unmute Dispair by pausing the game and toggling the [checkbox in the top left](https://cdn.discordapp.com/attachments/1084570909702115438/1150503564175749221/image.png).

 ## WIP